TheMightyFightySushbugs/super-ultra-dangerzone-9000/README_LEVEL.txt

 that are currently on the screen get killed.
 (Note that when this type of event is found, 'seconds' is not read)

+The last line tells the name of the file of the next level to be executed.

 TIMED_EVENT 30 2